trstlabs/intento/docs/docs/actions/frontend-integration.md

 flexFeeForPeriod is the flex fee for each recurrence, calculated as:

-flexFeeForPeriod = (Number(params.AutoTxFlexFeeMul) / 100) \* periodMinutes
+flexFeeForPeriod = (Number(params.ActionFlexFeeMul) / 100) \* periodMinutes

-where params.AutoTxFlexFeeMul is a parameter retrieved from the Intento client and periodMinutes is the duration of each recurrence in minutes.
+where params.ActionFlexFeeMul is a parameter retrieved from the Intento client and periodMinutes is the duration of each recurrence in minutes.

 constantFee is a constant fee for each message sent in the transaction.
 It is also retrieved from Intento client.